 Removing the block

 Luckily, the block is not set in stone.
-TalkTalk customers can allow remote support services by
+TalkTalk customers can allow remote support tools in

-- Ignore websites that tell you there’s a problem with your computer and that you should call
+- Ignore websites that say there’s a problem with your computer and give you a number to